 Just over two years later in April 1704 a William Lowry patented 1044 acres in Essex County based on 21 headrights, listed in the patent in this order:2

-In 1710 the Surry County court generously awarded Evan Humphreys a headright certificate for importation of himself into the colony “he having been in thirty years & was a servant when he came in.”5 If this was the same Evan Humphreys, the certificate used by Hendrick and Lowry may have been as much as thirty years old.
+In 1710 the Surry County court generously awarded Evan Humphreys a headright certificate for importation of himself into the colony “he having been in thirty years & was a servant when he came in.”6 If this was the same Evan Humphreys, the certificate used by Hendrick and Lowry may have been as much as twenty years old.

 Why didn’t Hance Hendrick claim his sons as headrights?

 If he arrived in Virginia as head of a family, surely he would have claimed his children as headrights.
-He claimed himself and his wife as headrights, indicating that they had both immigrated into the colony, but claimed no children at all.
+He claimed himself and his wife, indicating that they had both immigrated into the colony, but claimed no children at all.
 If his children had been born elsewhere and imported into Virginia, why didn’t he claim them?
 He needed 14 additional headrights to process the two patents and at least 8 of those, if not all 14, he purchased.
 There was no reason to buy headrights if his children were available.
-There was no age-related restriction on headrights; the only requirement was that a person enter into Virginia with the intention to inhabit.
+(There was no age-related restriction on headrights; the only requirement was that a person enter into Virginia with the intention to inhabit.)

 It is hard to escape the conclusion that his children were born in Virginia.
 And that would place him in Virginia by the early 1680s, based on the estimated birth years of his four sons.